enderNakamoto/green_credits/README.md

 - Safe USDC storage from credit purchases
 - Internal reward allocation tracking
 - Secure withdrawal mechanism for credit generators

-## Key Workflows

-### Credit Generation
-1. Admin registers an EV owner's vehicle with their VIN
-2. Admin submits odometer readings
-3. System calculates miles driven and mints credits (1 credit per 100 miles)
-4. New credits are added to the FIFO queue

-### Credit Purchase
-1. Buyer sends USDC to purchase credits
-2. System dequeues oldest credits from the queue
-3. Original credit generators receive USDC rewards in their pending balance
-4. Credit balances update for all parties

-### Reward Withdrawal
-1. Credit generators can withdraw their accumulated USDC rewards at any time
-2. Withdrawal triggers a direct USDC transfer from the vault

-## Access Control
-- Only the admin can register vehicles and process odometer readings
-- Only the price oracle can update credit prices
-- Public functions are exclusively available through the Controller
-- Queue and Vault functions are internal and only callable by the Controller

-This architecture ensures secure, efficient, and fair operation of the carbon credits system while maintaining clear separation of concerns between components.

 ## System Architecture